 Japan is a unique country in the sense that a large majority of people are irreligiously devout.

-That, however, does not mean that people stopped believing in what the used to believe in.
+That, however, does not mean that people stopped believing in what they used to believe in.
 The scale to which the Shintoist and Buddhist practices are formally carried out is diminishing, but people’s beliefs are very much present in their minds today, and their sense of values remain intact.

 I, like many other Japanese people today, stay humble and pay great respect to nature in Japan, and I take photos and create works of art in order to pay tribute.

 I sense the presence of sprits, souls, and nature gods more strongly as I age, and my desire to depict them is becoming more intense.